Key Breed Facts

 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

-Because Boerboels are prone to suffer from bloat, it is really important that they be fed twice a day instead of giving them just one larger meal a day.
-It's also a good idea to invest in a stand to place their feed bowl which makes it easier for these large dogs to eat comfortably without having to stretch their necks down low in order to reach their food.
-Dogs should never be exercised just before or just after they have eaten either because this puts them more a risk of suffering from bloat.
+Because Boerboels are prone to suffer from bloat, it is important that they be fed twice a day instead of giving them just one larger meal a day.
+It's also a good idea to invest in a stand to place their feed bowl which makes it easier for these large dogs to eat comfortably without having to stretch their necks down low to reach their food.
+Dogs should never be exercised just before or just after they have eaten either because this puts them more a risk of suffering from bloat which is a condition that should always be taken very seriously and as such veterinary attention should be sought straight away.

 If you are looking to buy a Boerboel you may have to agree to go on a waiting list because they are quite hard to find.
 You should expect to pay anything from £800 to over £1200 for a well-bred puppy.
-The cost of insuring a male 3-year-old Boerboel in northern England would be £56.54 a month for basic cover but for a lifetime policy, this would set you back £119.99 a month (quote as of June 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Boerboel in northern England would be £58.41 a month for basic cover but for a lifetime policy, this would set you back £121.56 a month (quote as of December 2017).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

-As a rough guide, the average cost to keep and care for a Boerboel would be between £110 to £190 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Boerboel would be between £110 to £190 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a responsibly bred, healthy Boerboel puppy.

 Click 'Like' if you love Boerboels.